bfanselow/Python-Tutorials/GIL.md

 Multi-processing side-steps the Global Interpreter Lock as it allows for every process spawned to have its own interpreter and thus its own GIL.

-The concept of GIL in general though is definitely not ideal given that in certain scenarios modern multiprocessor systems cannot be fully exploited.
+The concept of GIL is not ideal given that in certain scenarios modern multiprocessor systems cannot be fully exploited.
 At the same time though, many long-running or blocking operations are being executed outside the GIL.
 Such operations include I/O, image processing and NumPy number crunching.
 Therefore, a GIL becomes a bottleneck only in multithreaded operations that spend time inside the GIL itself.

-This does NOT mean you can write code without thinking about race conditions.
+Having the GIL does **NOT** mean you can write code without thinking about race conditions.
 For example: this code is absolutely, demonstrably not threadsafe.
 It fails consistently.

 ```